 I was in Amaravati for the global music and dance festival and to do participate in some aerial adventures like Hot Air Ballooning and Paragliding.
 You can not keep a culture vulture away from heritage.
-So on a short trip, I ended up exploring Kuchipudi Village, Kondapalli, and Undavalli Caves.
+So on a short trip, I ended up exploring Kuchipudi Village, Kondapalli, and these caves.

 When were Undavalli Caves Excavated?

-It is estimated Undavalli Caves were excavated sometime in 4-5th CE during the reign of King Vishnukundi.
+It is estimated that these caves were excavated sometime in 4-5th CE during the reign of King Vishnukundi.
 They were under royal patronage till about 16th CE after which they lie unused.
 Now, of course, they are a part of ASI assets and a national heritage.

 Monolithic Undavalli Caves